Major disruption on M5 motorway due to grass fires

 - Published

-A grass fire is causing hour-long delays on the M5 as firefighters tackle the flames.
+A grass fire has caused hour-long delays on the M5.

-There is congestion of seven miles on the approach to the affected area between J12 - J11A near Gloucester, National Highways says.
+There is congestion of seven miles on the approach to the affected area between J12 - J11A near Gloucester, National Highways said.

 Gloucestershire Police and Gloucestershire Fire and Rescue Service are at the scene, with two lanes of the northbound carriageway closed.

-The fire service said its crews are on scene and controlling the spread.
+The fire service said: "Two crews are still at the scene to make sure all the fields are dampened down."

 National Highways South West said: "If this closure impacts on your planned route, please allow extra journey time.